 Sherry received her Master of Clinical Science degree from the University of Western Ontario.
-She has experience working with children, youth and adults in clinics, hospitals and schools.
-Sherry is pleased to provide family centred care to clients working on a range of communication goals including receptive and expressive language, articulation and oral motor skills, resonance, fluency, literacy and social skills.
+She provides assessment and treatment to children who work on a range of communication goals including functional communication, receptive and expressive language, articulation, resonance, fluency, and literacy.

-Sherry is passionate about continuing education.
-She actively pursues additional training to further enhance the communication skills of each client.
-She is Hanen certified for “It Takes Two to Talk”, a family centred treatment approach for young children.
-She also has specific training in using the Picture Exchange Communication System (PECS), Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT Level 1), the Phoneme Touch and Say system and the Kaufman Speech to Language Protocol.
+Sherry actively pursues additional training to enhance the communication skills of each client.
+She is trained in using Hanen’s “It Takes Two to Talk” Program, the Lidcombe Program, the Picture Exchange Communication System (PECS), Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT), the Phoneme Touch and Say system and the Kaufman Speech to Language Protocol.

 Hayley Abraham, M.A.
 SLP